sal55/langs/pcl/readme.md

 * Byte-code-like instruction set, but with types
 * Supports lower-level languages perhaps up to a couple of steps beyond C (anything else must be implemented on top)
 * Datatypes supported are u8 u16 u32 u64 u128, i8 i16 i32 i64 i128, f32 f64 and Block.
-* 128-bit support is sparse
-* Block types implement fixed size arrays and structs
-* Designed for whole program compilers, so the entire program is generated as PCL then converted
+* Designed for whole program compilers, so the entire program is generated as PCL then converted.
-* Multiple PCL inputs (needed for languages such as C with independent compilation) is a possibility, but all files would need submitting at once
 * Designed for 64-bit targets
 * Rich set of instructions targeted at my own system language

 ### Comparisons With Other Products

-This will be tricky as I'm not overly familiar with them.
-But in the case of MIR, a direct comparison is possible with the Sieve example here: https://github.com/vnmakarov/mir/tree/v_0_1.
+In the case of MIR, a direct comparison is possible with the Sieve example here: https://github.com/vnmakarov/mir/tree/v_0_1.

 sieve.m shows the version of that C program in my language, and sieve.pcl is the generated PCL code.